The Multimedia Archive

 Vai alla versione italiana Site Search

-The Multimedia Historical Archive contains the films, videos and sound recordings made by the Bank itself in the course of its activities or received from other institutions.
+The Bank of Italy's multimedia archive houses the films, videos and sound recordings produced by the Bank in the course of its activities as well as multimedia materials from other institutions.

-The structure of this collection was only recently finalized, following substantial consignments of material to the Historical Archives from the various units of the Bank.
+The structure of this collection was only recently finalized, following substantial accessions from the various units of the Bank.

-Dating from the same period, there are audiovisual materials relating to occasional initiatives taken by the Bank to film particularly significant construction projects such as, for example, the building, designed by the architect Pier Luigi Nervi, to house the new banknote printing workshops on the Via Tuscolana in Rome.
+From the same period, there are audiovisual recordings made by the Bank on an occasional basis, to document particularly significant construction projects such as the building, designed by the architect Pier Luigi Nervi, to house the new banknote printing workshops on Via Tuscolana in Rome.

-More recently, the collections have documented regular institutional events, such as the biannual Paolo Baffi Lecture and the annual ceremonies for employees reaching thirty years of service, as well as conferences, study days and workshops, and occasional celebrations (such as the Centennial of the Bank of Italy in 1993 and the study days dedicated to Donato Menichella in 1986).
+More recently, the collections have documented institutional events, such as the biennial Paolo Baffi Lectures and the annual ceremonies for employees reaching thirty years of service, as well as conferences, study days and workshops, and occasional celebrations (such as the Centenary of the Bank of Italy in 1993 and the study days dedicated to Donato Menichella in 1986).

-The Bank also produces a series of audiovisual materials as part of the Oral History project, which began in 1996.
-It was designed to bring together and make available to scholars sources of oral history, conceived as a new kind of tool for historical analysis, with particular reference to the areas that fall within the remit of the Bank's institutional duties.
-The project consists essentially in interviews with leading figures in the monetary, financial and banking field; over the years a number of senior officers of the Bank have been interviewed.
+One series is formed by the audiovisual materials produced by the Bank as part of the Oral History project, which began in 1996.
+It was designed as a collection of oral testimonies for the use of scholars, providing a new kind of resource for historical research, particularly in the areas that fall within the remit of the Bank's institutional duties.
+The project consists of interviews with leading figures in the monetary, financial and banking fields, and includes interviews over the years with a number of senior officers of the Bank.

-The Archives also contain a body of material from foreign central banks, produced between the end of the Second World War and the 1960s, documenting their institutional activities and financial education initiatives.
+The archive also contains a body of material from foreign central banks, produced between the end of the Second World War and the 1960s, documenting their institutional activities and financial education initiatives.

 Annexes